Forest Refuge Schedule 2024

 July 1 - July 31, 2024

-Sayadaw U Jagara & Nikki Mirghafori
+Sayadaw U Jagara & Shaila Catherine

-Cultivating samadhi is not a goal in and of itself, but it is the establishment of a necessary awakening factor.
-Developing samadhi requires mindfulness, understanding, and balance.
-To this end, wisdom teachings will be offered as a foundation to sustain continuity and depth, and to support the flourishing of other awakening factors.
-We hope that through the practice of metta samadhi, supported by and leading to wisdom, beautiful qualities of our heart and mind are awakened both on the cushion and especially in the way we live our lives and serve.
+Cultivating samādhi requires mindfulness, understanding, and balance, as it matures and serves as a factor of awakening.
+To this end, wisdom teachings will be offered along with mettā practice, as a foundation to sustain continuity and depth and to support the flourishing of other awakening factors.
+Through the practice of mettā samādhi supported by and leading to wisdom, beautiful qualities of our heart and mind are awakened both on the cushion and in daily life.

 Priority will be given to those applying for the full month or longer.